NateDogg12501/given-when-then/README.md

 ### Project Overview
 This project is an example framework for easy to write, easy to read, given-when-then tests.

-- Given => A scenario of the state of the application.
+- `Given` - A scenario of the state of the application.
 For example, an item existing
-- When => An action under test.
+- `When` - An action under test.
 For example, calling an API endpoint
-- Then => An assertion for outcomes from the action, given the scenarios in place.
+- `Then` - An assertion for outcomes from the action, given the scenarios in place.
 For example, a new item being created.

 These together give us a test case.